 Loads are generally low, maximum payloads of the robot typically <8kg, with high acceleration forces and smaller distance of movement.
 Like SCARA systems, parts can be rotated but not tilted or manipulated as with an articulated robot.
 Generally, only suited for specialist applications, with highly complex programming required and sturdy mounting to counteract the movement forces.

 Delta robots are very fast, some cells can operate at >180 picks per minute, though the ultimate speed will depend upon part weight, distance moved and enough parts to pick!
 These systems are often built with three or four Delta robots in a row, allowing for amazing processing speeds.
 The design of the EOAT is crucial, as the speed of the pick and release directly affects the cycle time.
 Many Delta systems are used in food and pharmaceutical processing industries, with specialised EOAT for picking up challenging foodstuffs, poppadum’s, pancakes, cakes, sweets etc.

 Cartesian and Gantry Robots

 Cartesian and gantry robots typically run upon specific axes for a dedicated process.
 They are usually relatively simple, cost-effective and fast in operation.
 Used in many processes including de-moulding for injection moulding processes and pick and place palletisation and packing cells.
-Cartesians can be configured and built to the exact cell needs (each axis is a separate unit which can be chosen for length, speed and load) and are relatively simple to program through the controlling PLC.
-Cartesian systems can be very large and move high payloads over greater distances that would be impractical for a standard articulated robot.
+Cartesians can be configured and built to the exact cell needs (each axis is a separate unit that can be chosen for length, speed and load) and are relatively simple to program through the controlling PLC.
+Cartesian systems can be very large and move high payloads over greater distances; distances that would be impractical for a standard articulated robot.

 Take Out Robots